When Should We Introduce Safety Interventions During Pretraining?: Computational Resources

 \section{Computational Resources}

-To perform pretraining for each of the 1.7B parameter models on 600B tokens, we used 4 nodes of 8xH100 GPUs for roughly 6-7 days.
-Finetuning requires roughly 4 H100 GPUs for less than 4 hours.
-Evaluations are run on a single NVIDIA L40S GPU in less than an hour.
+For each variant of the pretraining runs for the 1.7B parameter model on 600B tokens, we used 32 H100 GPUs for roughly 6-7 days.
+Finetuning requires roughly 4 H100 GPUs for 4 hours.
+Evaluations are run on one L40S GPU.